dbejarano820/dojo-blueprint/src/title-page.md

 The [Dojo Coding Private Network](https://skool.com/dojo-coding) is an exclusive Skool community for individuals that strive for freedom through technology.
 All things coding, blockchain, life engineering and decentralized finances.

+Here, members will have access to additional trainings regarding this blueprint, workshops and consulting sessions.

 For greater guidance regarding implementation of this blueprint, reach out to [Daniel Bejarano](https://instagram.com/danielbejaranocr) to apply his 1:1 coaching service.

 ## Table of Contents